vmayoral/imagebuilder/README.md

    produces a standard style of fit image without a script, but has issues with dom0less configurations and isn't recommended. \
 -o specifies the output filename for the uboot script and its source.\
+-k specifies the key directory for signing images in a FIT image and the hint.
+The hint is the name of the crt and key files minus the suffix (<hint>.key, <hint>.crt).
+This is optional and but enables signature for the fit or fit_std -t options.\
+-u specifies uboot control dtb.
+This is an optional arugment but can only in combination with the -k option.
+This adds the public key into the dtb.
+Then one can add this dtb back into the u-boot bin or elf.\

+### Signed FIT images

+Signed FIT images are way to signed images with a asymmetrical keys.
+While making the FIT image, the images are signed with a private and then during boot uboot uses a public key in its control dtb to decrypt the images.
+Some of the config options needed are:\
+CONFIG_FIT_SIGNATURE=y\
+CONFIG_RSA=y\
+CONFIG_LEGACY_IMAGE_FORMAT=n\

+Once u-boot is built, then take the control dtb, supply it to imagebuilder when building an encrypted image, then use it when booting.
+For generating the keys and other documentation, see:\
+u-boot/doc/uImage.FIT/signature.txt\

 ## scripts/disk\_image